 Pack Your Dishes Vertically, and Side by Side

 Here’s an inside trick from seasoned ceramics shippers that most people get wrong: don’t stack your plates on top of each other!
 Instead, pack them vertically and side-by-side, as though you were placing books on a shelf.
-This way, each plate inside your package only bears only its own weight, and not the weight of the entire stack.
-You’ll just need to be sure to add in extra cushioning material on the bottom of the box, which we’ll get to in the next section.
+This way, each plate inside your package only bears only its own weight and not the weight of the entire stack.
+You’ll just need to be sure to add extra cushioning material on the bottom of the box, which we’ll get to in the next section.